fonse/pokemon-battle/README.md

 This is an automatic pokemon battle simulator born as a fun script for [Hubot](http://hubot.github.com/).

-Given 2 pokemon, the simulator will choose a build of 4 moves for each pokemon and then simulate a battle with an elementary AI.
+Given 2 teams of pokemon, the simulator will choose a build of 4 moves for each pokemon and then simulate a battle with an elementary AI.

 The pokemon and moves are up to date to Gen VI thanks to the amazing database from https://github.com/veekun/pokedex.